Ostensibly-1/Ostensibly-1/README.md

 ### About me 😱
 Hi!
-I am Ostensibly, I am a passioante developer hailing from the Philippines developing software works for the better future.
-My pursuit for technology, software making, and programming are cranked to the absolute to ensure my repositories, software works, programs, and small projects ensure quality, performance, strength, and a sense of security.
+I am Ostensibly, I am a passionate developer hailing from the Philippines developing software works for the better future.
+My pursuit for technology, software making, and programming are cranked to the absolute to ensure my repositories, software works, programs, and small projects ensure quality, performance, strength, and a sense of high-grade security.
+I am a student white hat siding of the greatness in security and integrity for the greater good and contribute to the society.
+My dreams and hopes of becoming one of the best full-stack developers is what drives me to do these works, ensuring to keep going for the goal until achieved.

 ### Languages 📘👩‍💻 (How often I use them based on the percentage)
 - Lua (80 to 90%)